CACFP Administrative Manual Section 1.5

 The At-risk Afterschool Meals Component of the CACFP was authorized by the federal Child Nutrition Reauthorization Act of 1998 in recognition of the need for afterschool programs to provide nutritious foods to the children in care, particularly because many of the children may be at-risk.
-As a result, children through the age of 18 years (and turning 19 during the school year) are eligible.
+As a result, children through the age of 18 years (and turning 19 during the school year) are eligible to participate in the CACFP.
 The federal Healthy, Hunger-Free Kids Act of 2010 expanded this program to allow one meal (typically supper) and/or one snack to be claimed per child, per day.

 An ARA center qualifies for participation in the CACFP if it:

-- Provides educational and enrichment activities—ARA centers must provide educational and enrichment activities to the participants in care.
+- Provides educational and enrichment activities to the participants in care in a structured and supervised environment.
 A wide range of activities may meet this requirement (i.e., tutoring, homework help, or structured learning activities).

 - Is licensed or, if license-exempt, meets local health and safety standards.
 See Section 1.4 for more information.

-Free and reduced-price meal (FRPM) data is located in the Download Forms section of the CNIPS, Form ID CACFP FRPM Data.
+Free and reduced-price meal (FRPM) data is located in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS), Form ID CACFP FRPM Data.